-COMMERCIAL SOLAR
+COMMERCIAL SOLAR FIELD

-A for-profit facility that generates electricity by means of a solar photovoltaic device that is directly connected to an electric distribution utility's distribution grid and is not a community solar facility, regardless of the operational capacity that the facility is designed for or capable of.
+Means a for-profit, single facility that generates electricity by means of a solar photovoltaic device that is directly connected to an electric distribution utility's distribution grid and is not a community solar facility, regardless of the operational capacity that the facility is designed for or is capable of.
+A COMMERCIAL SOLAR FIELD is a primary use of the land.